QuantEcon/lecture-source-py/source/rst/ar1_processes.rst

     plt.show()

-This is indeed the case.

 Moreover, the limit does not depend on the initial condition.

-For example, this density sequence converges to the same limit.
+For example, this alternative density sequence also converges to the same limit.

 .. code-block:: python3